nottrobin/docs/src/en/charms-upgrading.md

 juju upgrade-charm apache2 --path ~/charms/apache2
 ```

-!!!
-Note:
+[note]
 The above implies the application was originally deployed locally.
 The path must be the same in both cases (deployed and upgraded).
+[/note]

 To crossgrade MySQL with a local charm: